0xbakry/BankNote_Authentication/README.md

 # BankNote_Authentication
-To detect fake bank notes using Decision Tree, through four features: Variance, Skewness, Curtosis, and Entropy.
+To detect fake Banknotes using Decision Tree, through four features: Variance, Skewness, Curtosis, and Entropy.
 # Experiment1:

 Using 25% of the samples for training and the rest for testing: